 - How long is a pre-approval valid?

-Pre-approvals are valid for up to 6 months from the date that the approval is granted.
+Pre-approval reservations are valid for up to six months from the date that the approval is granted.
 Applicants will receive an email acknowledging application approval.
-Early program pre-approvals were reserved for 365 days (1 year).
+Early program pre-approvals that were reserved for 12 months will be honoured.

 Rebate Value & Multiple Applications